Last updated

 Encoding

-• File must be base64-encoded before upload.
+• The file must be base64-encoded before upload (see recommendations)

 • Files are uploaded in an encoded format and stored securely.